microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 However, this creates an escalation of privilege vector.
 Now, there's an unelevated window which is connected directly to an elevated process.
-At this point, **any other unelevated application could send input to the Terminal's `HWND`**, making it possible for another unelevated process to "drive" the Terminal window and send commands to the elevated client application.
+At this point, **any other unelevated application could send input to the Terminal's `HWND`**.
+This would make it possible for another unelevated process to "drive" the Terminal window, and send commands to the elevated client application.

-It was initially theorized that the window/content model architecture would also help enable "mixed elevation", where there are tabs running at different integrity levels within the same terminal window.
+It was initially theorized that the window/content model architecture would also help enable "mixed elevation"With mixed elevation, tabs could run at different integrity levels within the same terminal window.
 However, after investigation and research, it has become apparent that this scenario is not possible to do safely after all.
 There are numerous technical difficulties involved, and each with their own security risks.
-At the end of the day, the team wouldn't be comfortable shipping a mixed-elevation solution, because there's simply no way for us to be confident that we haven't introduced an escalation-of-privledge vector utilizing the Terminal.
+At the end of the day, the team wouldn't be comfortable shipping a mixed-elevation solution, because there's simply no way for us to be confident that we haven't introduced an escalation-of-privilege vector utilizing the Terminal.
 No matter how small the attack surface might be, we wouldn't be confident that there are _no_ vectors for an attack.